Universal login frequently asked questions

 What if I have multiple SFM accounts?

-You’ll be able to access all of your accounts using just your email address and password from any of your accounts.
+You are able to access all of your accounts using just your email address and password from any of your accounts.
 After you log in, you’ll be able to select which account you want to view.
 If you have multiple accounts for the same policy and same application (for example, multiple payment portal accounts for the same policy), they’ll be combined into one account.

 What if I share an email inbox with others?

 Each person will need to have their own unique email address to log in.
 If you and another person have been using the same email address for your SFM account, one of you will need to change to a different address.
 If you would like all correspondence directed to the shared email box, you will have the option to specify a different communication email when you log in for the first time after we launch.
-If you want to change your communication email at a later date, just go to “Communication preference” in your settings.
+If you want to change your communication email at a later date, just go to “Communication preferences” in your settings.

 My computer is automatically entering my old username or password, so I can’t log in.
 What can I do?